Empowering Indigenous Knowledge and advancing IP systems

 Following from consultations in 2021 we are looking at possible changes to the Acts we administer to better support the cultural integrity and economic potential of Indigenous Knowledge held by Aboriginal and Torres Strait Islander peoples.

-This includes proposals for system enhancements for trade marks and designs for disclosure of source for patents and plant breeder's rights.
+This includes proposals to enhance the system for trade marks and designs, as well as measures for disclosing the source of patents and plant breeder's rights.
 There's more work to do, but we've made a start.

 Stand-alone legislation